Skip to content

 Specialty clinics that can refer for genetics evaluation.

-• Mercy Health (now part of Trinity Health)
+• Trinity Health Grand Rapids (now part of Trinity Health)

 Access to regional genetics and high‑risk clinics.